 With the engine operating at idle and the transmission in NEUTRAL, and the parking brake set, check the fluid on the dipstick.
-Fill, if necessary, to the FULL mark on the dipstick, using the transmission fluid recommended by HYUNDAI.
+Fill, if necessary, to between HOT and COLD on the dipstick, using the transmission fluid recommended by HYUNDAI.